bitovi/bitops/docs/plugins.md

 ```
 The repo for each plugin must be a `git clone`-able url.
 The name can be anything.

 The order that plugins run is dependent on the `deployments` section.
-If a `depoyments` section isn't provided, it will attempt to process all folders in the BITOPS_ENVIRONMENT directory in alphabetical order.
+If a `depoyments` section isn't provided, it will attempt to process all folders in the `BITOPS_ENVIRONMENT` directory in alphabetical order.

 **Dockerfile**
 The only content that is needed to create a custom image is;

 ```
-FROM bitovi/bitops:plugins-base
+FROM bitovi/bitops:latest-base
 ```

 ## Creating your own Plugin
 Creating a plugin is easy, you only need 4 files:
-* `install.sh` - This script is called during plugin installation (docker build time).
+* `install.sh` - This script is called during plugin installation (Docker build time).
 It should be used to install any dependencies needed for your plugin to function
-* `deploy.sh` - The main entrypoint for your plugin
+* `deploy.sh` - The main entrypoint for your plugin at deploy time
 * `bitops.schema.yaml` - Defines the parameters users have access to.
-The corresponding `bitops.config.yaml` within the BITOPS_ENVIRONMENT folder will configure the parameter values.
+The corresponding `bitops.config.yaml` within the `BITOPS_ENVIRONMENT` folder will configure the parameter values.
-For more information, you can look at our [example plugin](https://github.com/bitops-plugins/example-plugin) repo that prints your name and favorite color!
 * `plugin.config.yaml` - A file used to describes the plugin configuration to BitOps

-When you're ready to test your new plugin, check out the [local development](development-local.md) page for build and testing instructions.
+> For more information, you can look at our [example plugin](https://github.com/bitops-plugins/example-plugin) repo that prints your name and favorite color!